2-10 Home Warranty Reviews 2026: Coverage, Cost & Complaints

 Frequently Asked Questions

-Is 2-10 Home Warranty worth it for existing homeowners?
+Is 2-10 Home Warranty worth it for existing homeowners in 2026?

-For existing homeowners, 2-10 HBW's home service contract can be a solid choice—particularly if your home systems are aging and you want predictable repair costs.
-The Complete Home or Pinnacle plans offer broad coverage for HVAC, plumbing, electrical, and appliances at competitive monthly rates.
-That said, if your home has pre-existing issues, note that 2-10 HBW excludes pre-existing conditions, so a thorough home inspection before enrollment is strongly recommended.
+For existing homeowners, 2-10 HBW's home service contract can be a solid choice, particularly if your home systems are aging and you want predictable repair costs.
+The Complete Home or Pinnacle plans offer broad coverage for HVAC, plumbing, electrical, and appliances at competitive monthly rates ($47–$75/mo).
+That said, 2-10 excludes pre-existing conditions and has a 30-day waiting period after signup, so a thorough contract review and home inspection before enrollment are strongly recommended.

 What does the 2-10 structural warranty cover for new construction?

-The builder structural warranty follows a 1-2-10 structure: 1 year on workmanship and materials defects, 2 years on distribution systems (HVAC ducts, plumbing pipes, electrical wiring), and 10 years on major structural defects like foundation failures or load-bearing wall collapses.
-This warranty is insurance-backed, meaning coverage transfers from the builder to an insurer in years 3–10, so homeowners remain protected even if the builder goes out of business.
+The builder structural warranty follows a 1-2-10 structure: 1 year on workmanship and materials defects, 2 years on distribution systems (HVAC ducts, plumbing pipes, electrical wiring), and 10 years on major structural defects like foundation failures, load-bearing wall collapses, and roof framing.
+This warranty is insurance-backed, meaning coverage transfers from the builder to an insurer in later years, so homeowners remain protected even if the builder goes out of business.
+Learn more in our builder warranty vs home warranty guide.

 How do I file a claim with 2-10 Home Buyers Warranty?

-Filing a claim is straightforward: log in to your 2-10 HBW account online or call the service line to submit a request.
-You'll pay a service call fee ($85–$125), and 2-10 will dispatch a contractor from its network to diagnose the issue.
-If the repair is covered, the contractor completes the work at no additional cost to you (within your plan limits).
-2-10 also guarantees all covered repairs for the remainder of your contract term.
+Filing a claim is straightforward: log in to your 2-10 HBW Homeowner Portal online or call the service line at 844-784-5209 to submit a request.
+You'll pay a service call fee ($75, $100, or $125 depending on your plan choice), and 2-10 will dispatch a contractor from its network to diagnose the issue.
+If the repair is covered, the contractor completes the work at no additional cost within your plan limits.
+Note that some customers report needing separate service calls (and fees) for each appliance, so filing multiple issues at once may cost more than expected.

 How does 2-10 Home Warranty compare to American Home Shield?